Career Advice for Teens

 “It’s never too late to be what you might have been.”

-Also, if you enrol in higher education (eg. university, college, tafe) and decide you don’t like where your subjects are heading, enrol in another course!
-It’s become very easy these days for university students worldwide to swap and change courses/degrees and subjects.
-Sure it might take another year or two before you finish the new degree, but what’s two years when faced with the rest of your life?
+If you enroll in higher education (eg. university, college, tafe) and decide you don’t like where your subjects are heading, simply enroll in another course!
+It’s become very easy these days for university students worldwide to swap and change courses, degrees and subjects.
+Sure it might take another year or two before you finish the new course, but what’s two years when faced with the rest of your life?

 “A successful person is one who can lay a firm foundation,